GovTechSG/techpass-user-docs/docs/request-for-seed-provisioning.md

 ![request-for-seed](assets/images/seed/request-for-seed.png)

-?>- If you have already been provisioned with SEED, instead of **Request for SEED**, the **Onboard device to SEED** button is displayed.<br>- Before you proceed to onboard your Internet Device to SEED, see the [SEED documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/prerequisites-for-onboarding).
+?>- If you have already been provisioned with SEED, instead of **Request for SEED**, the **Onboard device to SEED** button is displayed.<br>- Before you proceed to onboard your Internet Device to SEED, see [SEED documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/prerequisites-for-onboarding).